 - Solar cells in space could receive sunlight all day every day by placing them on one of the Lagrange points for instance.

 Once we start collecting the sun’s light in space, the new ceiling for max solar energy collection becomes a Dyson sphere, i.e. a sphere enclosing the entire sun.
 Covering its inside with solar cell would allow us to harness all of the sun’s energy!
 At that point we should comfortably be able to test string theory.

 Just to demonstrate the long term scalability of the sun as an energy source, looking again at the plot of the world’s energy consumption over time, we can see that it increased from to , i.e. a 4.2-fold increase over a period of years.
-That equates to an average annual increase in human energy consumption of
+Since this results in an average annual increase in human energy consumption of

-i.e. roughly 3.3 %.
-Projecting this growth rate and the world’s total energy consumption in 2013 estimated to be (source) into the future, the time it would take us to reach a consumption equaling the sun’s output of about is
+or about 3.3 %.
+Projecting this growth rate and the world’s total energy consumption in 2013 estimated to be (source) into the future, the time in years it would take us to reach a consumption equaling the sun’s output of about is